 - First, use a spiritual journal to record all of your dreams or fragments of dreams.
 Once you record dreams and fragments, they will open your memory.
 The act of writing is a way of accessing another level of your mind.
 This is key to interpreting dreams.
 Don’t overlook its importance.

 - Record all your major life events.
 Putting them on paper will help determine the material for your dreams.
-Pay special attention to events which have a significant emotional impact.
+Pay special attention to events that have a significant emotional impact.

 - Use the Enneagram of Personality Profile to find the thinking patterns of your personality type.